blockchain-certificates/cert-issuer/docs/ethereum_smart_contract.md

 # Ethereum Smart Contract Backend

 ## Introduction
-The value added of this extension lies within, on the one hand, the move of core functionalities (e.g. issuance and revocation of certificates) to smart contracts located on the Ethereum blockchain, and, on the other hand, the utilization of the [Ethereum Name System (ENS)](https://ens.domains/) enabling a sustainable and secure authentication of issuers' identities.
+The value added by this extension lies in the move of core functionalities (e.g. issuance and revocation of certificates) to smart contracts located on the Ethereum blockchain and the utilization of the [Ethereum Name System (ENS)](https://ens.domains/) enabling a sustainable and secure authentication of issuers' identities.
-Backwards compatibility is ensured for all components at any time – one just has to adjust the config file for choosing the desired issuing or verification method.
+Backwards compatibility for all tool components is ensured at any time –  a flag in the corresponding config file is used to choose the desired issuing or verification method.

-## Why smart contract backend?
+## Why use the smart contract backend?
 Using simple transactions on the blockchain to store merkle root hashes requires external data to be stored and queried from web servers.
 Each issuing institution has to host both a file proving its identity and a list of revoked certificates on a server.
 This approach is prone to availability and security issues – particularly for smaller institutions – as it is neither trivial to run an updated and secure web server, nor the most efficient option.
 Even a temporary server outage would lead to valid certificates being indistinguishable from invalid ones.
 Longer lasting outages could thus make existing certificates useless.

 Tackling this way of managing the issuer’s identity and the list of revoked certificates, we identified the following requirements that need to be met: